 Everyone knows the saying, “dogs are man’s best friend.”
 And what do we do with our best friends?
 We eat.

 The foods we feed our dogs can either get a tail wag with no harm done, or potentially cause serious health issues.
-You already know that foods like grapes, chocolate, onions, and garlic are toxic to pups, so here are some human favorites you can safely share in small amounts to keep you and your dog happy and healthy.
+You already know that foods like grapes, chocolate, onions, and garlic are toxic to pups, so here are some people food favorites you can safely share in small amounts to keep you and your dog happy and healthy.

 1. Peanut Butter